UK Spouse Visa Marriage Breakdown & Curtailment

 Frequently Asked Questions

-A Spouse or Marriage Visa allows the partner of a person with settled status in the UK to immigrate to the UK to join their spouse.
+A Spouse allows the partner of a person with settled status in the UK to immigrate to the UK to join their spouse.

-With a Spouse Visa, the UK spouse acts as the sponsor for the non-EEA spouse This visa requires the couple to be in a genuine relationship – a requirement strictly assessed by the Home Office.
-There must also be proof that the UK spouse has a minimum income of £18,600 in order to show that the couple will not be relying on public funds during their time in the country.
+With a Spouse Visa, the UK spouse acts as the sponsor for the spouse.
+This visa requires the couple to be in a genuine relationship – a requirement strictly assessed by the Home Office.
+There must also be proof that the UK spouse has a minimum income in order to show that the couple will not be relying on public funds during their time in the country.

-The initial period you can come to the UK on a Marriage Visa is 30 months.
+The initial period you can come to the UK on a Spouse visa is 30 months.
 After this, you will be required to apply for a Spouse Visa extension.
 The extension of a Spouse Visa is dependent on both parties still living together and providing proof of a continuous relationship.

 For a Spouse visa holder, divorce proceedings will change your immigration status.
 In the UK, over 40% of marriages end in divorce and this figure is on the rise every year.
 There are many reasons a judge will grant a married couple a divorce including: